 Project twitter: NightingaleUWP

-Desktop app built with unity and c#.
+Desktop app built with .net core and c# by @francedot.

 "UWP app for detail exploration of movement captured on video.
 With features like "frame by frame", "zoom", "slow motion", "synced playback", "video markers", "interval a…"